Invertebrates

 We need new tools to effectively control pests while avoiding these unwanted side-effects.

-The ‘Novel Tools & Strategies – Invertebrates’ team aims to develop a new, landscape scale, invertebrate pest management tool by 2024.
+The ‘Novel Tools & Strategies – Invertebrates’ team aimed to develop a new, landscape scale, invertebrate pest management tool by 2024.

-While working towards this goal, they are partnering with iwi and hapū to understand how new pest control tools and enhance kaitiakitanga and promote tino rangatiratanga.
+While working towards this goal, they partnered with iwi and hapū to understand how new pest control tools and enhance kaitiakitanga and promote tino rangatiratanga.

 Highlights Ngā Mahi Whakahirahira